fygar256/lgbt/README.md

-# General Brainfuck Transpiler 'bfac.py'
+# Literal General Brainfuck Transpiler 'lgbt.py'

-This is the General Brainfuck Transpiler bfac.py, which converts Brainfuck to various languages.
+This is the Literal General Brainfuck Transpiler lgbt.py, which converts Brainfuck to various languages.

 I think this can translate to almost any language that has a while.